locationtech-labs/geopyspark/docs/guides/catalog.rst

 Reading Metadata From a Saved Layer
 -----------------------------------

-It is possible to retrieve the ``Metadata`` for a layer without reading in the whole layer.
-This is done using the ``read_layer_metadata`` function.
+It is possible to retrieve the :class:`~geopyspark.geotrellis.Metadata` for a layer without reading in the whole layer.
+This is done using the :meth:`~geopyspark.geotrellis.catalog.read_layer_metadata` function.
 There is no difference between spatial and spatial-temporal layers when using this function.

 .. code:: python3